 Satsuma is a part of Provident Personal Credit Limited, which has over 135 years’ experience in lending a helping hand to customers.
-The company claims to have issued over 280,000 loans so far.

-Satsuma Loans is a fresh alternative for those looking for a short term loan.
-Unlike traditional “payday” lending, where you would borrow over a very short period of time, and make a single repayment on your payday, with a Satsuma loan borrowers make a repayment each month, or each week, to pay off part of the capital (the original amount borrowed) as well as the interest accrued so far.
+The company aims to be a fresh alternative for those looking for a short term loan and claims to have issued over 280,000 loans so far.
+Unlike traditional “payday” lending, where you’d borrow over a very short period of time and make a single repayment on your payday, with a Satsuma loan, borrowers make a repayment each month, or each week.
+You’ll normally want to align this with how often you get paid.
+Each instalment pays off part of the capital (the original amount borrowed) as well as the interest accrued so far.

 We compare payday/short-term loans from